How this works

 Add base pay and the other payments that count

 The base is monthly base pay plus any pay that is consideration for the specific way the work is performed (fixed-hours waiver, shifts, seniority pay where applicable).
-Meal allowance, bonuses and per diems are excluded.
+The subsídio de alimentação (meal allowance), bonuses and per diems are excluded.

 - 2